-According to recent World Bank data, 13% of the world's population, approximately 950 million, still lack electricity compared to 25% in 1994.
-While 47% of the world's population still lives in rural areas, about 25% of those living in rural areas lack electricity.
-Globally, 954 million people live without electricity of which 547 million are located in Sub-Saharan Africa, 254 million are located in South Asia, 71 million are located in East Asia, and 82 million in other areas.
+According to recent World Bank data, approximately 733 million, 9%, of the world's population still lack electricity compared to 25% in 1994.
+While 42% of the world's population still lives in rural areas, about 12% of those living in rural areas lack electricity.
+Approximately 69% of the population living without electricity are in sub-Saharan Africa while approximately 29% are located in South Asia and 2% in other areas.